 We should start by delimiting our starting and endpoints.
 How does the journey begin?
 How does it end, and how does it lead into the next journey?

 We should continue by setting our scenes.
 A scene is a context, physical or logical, where the interaction will happen.
 For example, in the case of an e-commerce website, it could be the website itself, the mobile app, the call centre, or the brick and mortar shop.
 In our case (since there is no product yet), we can use scenes like the city street, a public square or the skate park.

 Finally, we will define the user actions (what the persona does), their reactions (what perceivable change happens as a result) and the next steps (what options or challenges does the persona face now).

-In my experience, a customer journey map works best, when it is co-created with potential customers.
-It gives us an outstanding opportunity to gauge their reactions at certain points in the journey.
-We can even illustrate these emotions on an emotion-diagram, where peaks mark positive reactions, while valleys mark negative reactions.
+In my experience, a customer journey map works best when it is co-created with potential customers.
+It gives us an outstanding opportunity to gauge their reactions at specific points in the journey.
+We can even illustrate these emotions on an emotion diagram, where peaks mark positive reactions while valleys mark negative reactions.

 Now that we've seen a selection of tools to determine the validity of a problem, our final step will be to cycle back to the Learn phase of the learning loop.
 What do the field observations and interviews tell us?
 What do the customer journey maps show us?
 Did we find answers to our assumptions?

-Here's a reminder of the 3 assumptions we're looking to find answers for:
+Here's a reminder of the three assumptions we're looking to find answers for:

 If we manage to verify the validity of each assumption, we can progress to the next stage of product development.
 This will, however, rarely be the case.
 When one or more of our assumptions prove invalid, we should pivot.
 During a pivot, we adjust our assumptions based on our learnings so far and start the build-measure-learn loop again.